UnosquareCOE/wwtbam/README.md

 ## Requirements

 MoSCoW prioritization, also known as the MoSCoW method or MoSCoW analysis, is a popular prioritization technique for managing requirements.
-M - Must have, S - Should have, C - Could have, W - Won't have.
+M - Must have, S - Should have, C - Could have, W - Will not have.

 ### Must Have
 - A user must be able to create/update an account.